 For her 18th birthday, the Queen (then Princess Elizabeth, Duchess of Edinburgh) was given her very own Corgi whom she named Susan.
 Her future Corgis were all descendants of Susan until HRH decided to cease breeding the pups.

-What has the Queen named her dogs?
+What did the Queen name her dogs?

 The Queen has owned a series of Corgis and Dorgis with a selection of names.
 From the more traditional Monty, Heather and Emma to the less expected Sugar, Candy and Honey.
 Other names include Whisky, Sherry, Cider, Willow and Spick and Span!